 This point is just what it says on the tin.
 You use the “create-react-app” command to set up a new program.
 At the end of this stage, you get the following lines of code:

 To check the app at this point, localhost:3000 is the location.

 Installing Datepicker in React App

-The next step is actually installing a Datepicker into your app.
+The next step is installing a Datepicker into your app.
 You can do this via both npm and yarn.